Colleges by Location

 Wondering about tuition at University of Detroit Mercy?
 Here is what you need to know.

-Tuition fees per academic year for full-time domestic students were $31,058 in 2023.
-University of Detroit Mercy is a private institution, so tuition is the same for all the accepted students.
+Tuition fees per academic year for full-time domestic students were $33,604 in 2025.
+Since University of Detroit Mercy is a private institution, tuition is the same for all the accepted students.

 Books and Supplies